Sovereign-Labs/sovereign-book/src/3-quickstart.md

 }
 ```

-Previously, the `value_setter` field was an empty object, `{}`.
+Previously, the `value_setter` field was `null`.
 Now, we've given it the data our module needs to initialize the admin address.

 ## How is the Module Integrated?